C-Society/FOR2-AccessDenied/README.md

 ## Commom Components

 We are using postfix for mail server.
 The email address is already hardcoded with email "rachitmanchandas@gmail.com".
+The email will be send to the admin, Admin is also hardcoded.

 ## Main Script